 Aggregate European data for the level of profitability in Europe or the €-area have only been available since ca. 2000.
-In order to get long time series we have decided to focus on the national statistics of Germany and France.
+To get long time series, we have decided to focus on the national statistics of Germany and France.
 These countries jointly account for ca. 40% of the GDP of the Euro zone.